davidlj95/ngx/projects/ngx-meta/docs/content/get-started.md

 Let's add the library to your Angular site and set some standard `#!html <meta>` tags.

+=== "For standalone, module-free apps"

+    --8<-- "includes/standalone-apps-explanation.md"

+    Open your `app.config.ts` file and add at least the core provider to the `providers` section.
+If you want to set metadata in each route's `data` using Angular's `Router`, add the routing provider too.
+In order to set some standard `#!html <meta>`s, let's add the [standard module] provider.

+    ```typescript title="app.config.ts"
+    import {provideNgxMetaCore} from '@davidlj95/ngx-meta/core'
+    import {provideNgxMetaRouting} from '@davidlj95/ngx-meta/routing'
+    import {provideNgxMetaStandard} from '@davidlj95/ngx-meta/standard'

+    export const appConfig: ApplicationConfig = {
+      // ...
+      providers: [
+        // ...
+        provideNgxMetaCore(),
+        provideNgxMetaRouting(),
+        provideNgxMetaStandard(),
+        // ...
+      ],
+    }
+    ```

+    --8<-- "includes/example-standalone-app-config.md"

 === "For non-standalone, module-based apps"

     --8<-- "includes/module-apps-explanation.md"